Best home solar battery systems: 2026 Guide

-A solar battery storage system allows you to store the solar energy that you generate during daylight hours for use at night.
+A solar battery storage system allows you to store the solar power your panels generate during sunlight hours for use at night.
+They can also be configured to sell energy to a Virtual Power Plant (VPP) in return for financial credits.

-There are four main reasons why you might consider battery storage:
+Installing a solar battery can bring many benefits, here are some reasons why you might consider home battery storage:

-• To use your solar power at night
+• Use your own solar power at night

 • Energy independence